2026 - Transportation: Emerging Projects

 Description

-SFMTA Modern maintenance and storage facilities are vital to keep SFMTA’s fleet remains in a state of good repair which ensures reliable transit service.
-The SFMTA’s Building Progress facility capital program supports upgrades to obsolete facilities to make them safe and efficient.
+Modern fleet maintenance and storage facilities are vital to keep SFMTA’s fleet in a state of good repair, which ensures reliable transit service.
+The SFMTA’s Building Progress facility capital program supports upgrades to obsolete facilities, some over 100 years old, to make them safe and efficient.
 The most urgent of these capital needs have been prioritized, but others remain partially or completely unfunded.

-The SFMTA has also deferred major corridor projects that assist Vision Zero pedestrian and bicycle safety goals; numerous Muni Forward corridor projects to make transit more effective; the full build out and replacement of station elevators; audible pedestrian signals to enhance accessibility; seismic retrofits and routine state of good repair upgrades of its parking garages; the full expansion of its light rail vehicle fleet; major track overhauls on the M-Ocean View line; a new train control system to improve on time performance; the full realization of the Rail Capacity Strategy; and other system wide state of good repair projects.
+The SFMTA also has projects in several other program areas that are partially or completely unfunded and will need to be deferred if additional revenues are not identified.
+These include: major corridor projects that assist attainment of Vision Zero safety goals; numerous Muni Forward corridor projects to make transit more effective; the full build out and replacement of station elevators; audible signals to enhance accessibility for people walking; seismic retrofits and routine state of good repair upgrades of its parking garages; the full expansion of its light rail vehicle fleet; major track overhauls on the M Ocean View line; a new train control system to improve on time performance; the full realization of the Rail Capacity Strategy; and other systemwide state of good repair projects.

-The cost of SFMTA’s deferred projects is approximately $9.4 billion through FY2033.
+The cost of SFMTA’s deferred projects is approximately $20.5 billion through FY2035.

-TJPA – Intercity Bus Facility An intercity bus facility to house Greyhound and Amtrak intercity bus service, and potentially a block-long pedestrian tunnel between the lower level of the Transit Center and the Embarcadero BART/Muni Metro station are Phase 2 components of the Transbay Transit Center that have been deferred by the TJPA Board as recommended by a Phasing Study completed in 2021.
+A block-long pedestrian tunnel between the lower level of the Transit Center and the Embarcadero BART/Muni Metro station is a Phase 2 component of the Transbay Program that has been deferred by the TJPA Board as recommended by a Phasing Study completed in 2021.

 Enhancement Projects